Tylous/SniffAir/README.md

 Commands
 ========
-workspace                Manages workspaces (create, list, load, delete) live_capture             Initiates an valid wireless interface to collect wireless pakcets to be parsed (requires the interface name) offline_capture          Begins parsing wireless packets using an pcap file-kistmit .pcapdump work best (requires the full path) offline_capture_list     Begins parsing wireless packets using an list of pcap file-kistmit .pcapdump work best (requires the full path) query                    Executes a quey on the contents of the acitve workspace
+workspace                Manages workspaces (create, list, load, delete) live_capture             Initiates an valid wireless interface to collect wireless packets to be parsed (requires the interface name) offline_capture          Begins parsing wireless packets using an pcap file-kistmit .pcapdump work best (requires the full path) offline_capture_list     Begins parsing wireless packets using an list of pcap file-kistmit .pcapdump work best (requires the full path) query                    Executes a quey on the contents of the acitve workspace